United States forms

 - Provide a complete travel history for the last ten years.

-- List names and birthdates for children under 21.
+- Include names and birthdates for children under 21.

 Review the instructions to determine if it applies to your situation.